Climbing and via Ferrata in Guara

-Despite having been discovered a relatively short time ago by sport climbing lovers, Rodellar is a paradise for sport climbing.
-This area is certainly ranked among the best in Spain.
-At the heart of the Sierra y Cañones de Guara Natural Park, there are over 300 routes in different areas.
+Despite having been discovered relatively recently by lovers of this sport, Rodellar is a paradise for sport climbing.
+This school is undoubtedly among the best in Spain.
+In the heart of the Sierra y los Cañones de Guara Park there are more than 300 climbing paths in different sectors.

-The following rocks are already well well-known among many climbers: Cuca Bellostas, Ciudadela, the impressive walls of San Martín del Alcanadre or Peña Calma in Balced, the walls of la Virgen, and Las Ventanas de Mascún.
+The following walls are already well known to many climbers: Cuca Bellostas, Ciudadela, the impressive walls of San Martín del Alcanadre or Peña Calma in Balced, the walls of La Virgen, and Las Ventanas de Mascún.

 Alquézar climbing area

-This is a very interesting place to go climbing.
-The area is beautiful and located close to the tourist town of Alquézar.
+This is a very interesting place for climbing.
+The area is beautiful and close to the charming town of Alquézar.
 There is a technical sport area, with slightly collapsed walls and mostly long routes.
-With over 100 routes, there are hardly of them that are easy or intermediate.
+Approximately 100 of which there are only medium and low grade climbs.